RakhithJK/dotnet-vscode-csharp-wiki/Windows-Subsystem-for-Linux-[Work-In-Progress].md

 1. `"processId": "${command:pickRemoteProcess}"` lists the processes running on WSL using the pipe program.
 2. `quoteArgs` set to `true`.
 Arguments passed in the `pipeArgs` along with the debugger command will be quoted if `quoteArgs` is set to `true`.

+Note:
-Note: Use `sourceFileMap` to map sources if they are available in a different location than where they were built.
+* Use `sourceFileMap` to map sources if they are available in a different location than where they were built.
+* File and paths are case sensitive in Linux.

 ## Also see
 [C++ debugging in WSL with VSCode C++ Extensions.](https://github.com/Microsoft/vscode-cpptools/blob/master/Documentation/Debugger/gdb/Windows%20Subsystem%20for%20Linux.md)